 In Pennsylvania, driving is a privilege not a right.
 Abuse of your driving privilege will result in a suspension of your driver’s license.
 There are a multitude of acts, from summary offenses to felonies, which could result in PennDOT suspending your license.
-For this reason, our Delaware County suspended license attorney located in Boothwyn, PA, with over 25 years experience will work on your behalf to either prevent your driver’s license from being suspended or work to restore your driving privileges.
+For this reason, our Delaware County suspended license attorney in PA, with over 25 years experience will work on your behalf to either prevent your driver’s license from being suspended or work to restore your driving privileges.
 Call the Malarick law firm now for a free initial consultation.

 Serious traffic offenses will lead to a license suspension.
 Many felonies in which a motor vehicle is used will result in the loss of your license.
 According to the PA Motor Vehicle Code, these acts include: homicide by vehicle; racing or drag racing on the highway; and failure to stop at the scene of an accident.
 These acts also include: reckless driving (driving in a willful or wanton disregard for the safety of persons or property); fleeing police (willfully fails to stop when given a verbal or audible signal to do so); or, driving without lights to avoid identification.